OWASP/Go-SCP/src/output-encoding/cross-site-scripting.md

 XSS - Cross Site Scripting
 ==========================

-Most developers have heard about it, yet most never tried to exploit a Web Application using XSS.
+Although most developers have heard about it, most have never tried to exploit a Web Application using XSS.

-Cross Site Scripting is on [OWASP Top 10][0] since 2003 and it still is a common vulnerability.
-The [2013 version][1] is pretty detailed about XSS: attack vectors, security weakness, technical impacts and business impacts.
+Cross Site Scripting has been on [OWASP Top 10][0] security risks since 2003 and it's still a common vulnerability.
+The [2013 version][1] is quite detailed about XSS, for example: attack vectors, security weakness, technical impacts and business impacts.

 In short